tzaffi/pyteal-course/CONTRACT_PAYOUT.md

 # Logic-Sig Contract Account: A Factoring Game

-This demo shows how you can use a Logic Signatures to payout "bounties" as rewards for solving a problem.
+This demo shows how you can use Logic Signatures to payout "bounties" as rewards for solving a problem.
 The problem isn't realistically very difficult, but one can imagine a teacher modifying this game to give out ASA's / NFT's as student rewards, or a crypto foundation paying out real rewards for finding very large primes (ok, that last one is a bit of a stretch, as the logic sig would